hazah/activeview/README.md

 # Emergent patterns

 Some design patterns enabled by this framework are a happy coincidence.
 Nevertheless, since they are enabled by the framework, how they may be applied warrants a closer investigation.

 ## _Model Presenters_ / _View Models_

 Mentioned above, is the ability for a view object to be treated as a model object by the outside world.
 This enables a pattern where this object is used to obtain formatted data suitable for rendering by querying the object directly.
-Since it is a true view, and is responsible for generating rendered content, the object's properties can be obtained from a view or a controller.
+Since it is a true view, and is responsible for generating rendered content, the object's properties can used to generate rendered data from any conroller and by extention, view, context.
+Effectively this means that once we obtain a view object, we can collect rendered information in an arbitrary fashion.